ARA Buenos Aires (D-6): History

 Buenos Aires was laid down by Vickers Armstrong at Barrow and launched on 21 September 1937.
 After completion on 4 April 1938, she was turned over to the Argentine Navy, and remained in service until she was stricken in 1971.

 It was the fifteenth ship of the Argentine Navy with this name.
+It entered in service in 1938, in the 1st torpedo squadron.